 The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 We're taught that falling apart is something we should work to avoid.
-We build shields against the world: in our homes, our relationships, our curated online lives.
-When these shields are breached, it feels like failure.
+We create shields against the world.
+We build them in our homes, our relationships, our curated online lives.
+When they're breached, it feels like failure.

 The phone goes silent, and the future you built with someone evaporates into thin air.
 The career you poured yourself into declares you obsolete.
-A diagnosis arrives, and the healthy, invincible person you thought you were is suddenly a stranger in a vulnerable body.
+A diagnosis arrives, and the invincible person you once knew is now a stranger in a vulnerable body.

 We have a thousand words for this state: heartbreak, breakdown, burnout, crisis, trauma.
 Each one comes wrapped in a story of pathology: something has gone wrong.
 You're broken.
 You need to be fixed.